 The more diverse the profit sources are, the more the potential for success.

-Technology stocks, while not the high-flyers they once were, can be solid long-term investments.
+Technology stocks, while not the high-flyers they once were, are again on the rise, showing they can be solid long-term investments.
 The products and services they provide keep businesses running and have become irreplaceable in our personal lives.
-Despite some lows in the overall market in 2023, this sector will continue to innovate and their stocks should provide solid returns over the long run.
+Despite some lows in the overall market earlier this year, this sector will continue to innovate and their stocks should provide solid returns over the long run.

 FAQLearn more about tech stocks with these frequently asked questions.